NeleSchallenberg/meet-app/README.md

 **TESTS**

 - Render event component
-- Render event summary as title
 - Event is collapsed by default
-- Render event start time when collapsed
-- Render event location when collapsed
+- Render event overview when collapsed
 - Render button to show details when collapsed

 _TEST SCENARIO 2: User can expand an event to see its details._